Herping in rain is something that either makes sense for where your location is – or it doesn’t. It’s that simple.

 - Prepare for it!
-Rain hits us in Southeast Asia, pretty constantly and you need to be prepared by keeping a good waterproof bag (diving bag) handy in a backpack to access when it starts really pouring down.
+Rain hits us in Southeast Asia, pretty constantly and you need to be prepared by keeping a good waterproof bag (diving bag) handy in a backpack to access when it starts pouring down.
 Have a bag that fits all electronics, or even your entire backpack for the fastest action.

-- 40 Thai Baht rain panchos you can buy in every 7-11.
+- 40 Thai Baht rain panchos you can buy every 7-11.
 I have a couple of these, they tear easily but there is nothing lighter in weight than these.